FROM THE ADOLESCENT DBT EXPERTS

 Your Questions Answered

-How can I pay for residential treatment for my teen at Compass Behavioral Health?
+How can I pay for Compass Behavioral Health’s DBT residential treatment center?

-Our program was designed around our research findings of what it takes to truly put self-harm and suicide behaviors in remission.
+Our residential DBT program was designed around our research findings of what it takes to truly put self-harm and suicide behaviors in remission.

 • We have strong contagion behavior management protocols.

-• Robust therapy of 3 hours of individual weekly & 3 hours of family weekly.
+• Robust therapy program: 3 hours of individual weekly & 3 hours of family weekly.

-• Licensed and experienced team of clinicians with impressive certifications and training that you can view on our staff page.
+• Licensed team of clinicians with impressive certifications and training that you can view on our staff page.

 • Our floor staff are graduate clinical students in a 24 month DBT training externship.